ElectronicCats/CatWAN_USB_Stick/README.md

 7. Install the MattairTech SAM D|L|C Core for Arduino package.
 8. Close Boards Manager, then click Tools->Board->MattairTech MT-D21E (rev B).
 9. Select the MCU with the now visible Tools->Microcontroller menu->SAMD21E18A).
+10. Select the clock source "INTERNAL_USB_CALIBRATED_OSCILLATOR"*
-10. Plug in the board.
+11. Plug in the board.
 The blink sketch should be running.
-11. Click Tools->Port and choose the COM port.
+12. Click Tools->Port and choose the COM port.
 Note that the board indicated may not match the chosen board*
-12. You can now upload your own sketch.
+13. You can now upload your own sketch.

+*Forgetting to set the clock source will stop the device from booting.
+It can saved by booting with safe mode, (press the reset button twice during startup).

 Electronic Cats invests time and resources providing this open source design, please support Electronic Cats and open-source hardware by purchasing products from Electronic Cats!